List of highest-grossing films in Nepal

 The following is a list of highest-grossing films in Nepal, with gross revenue in Nepali Rupees.
-The box office figures of the films provided here are the official reports published by the authority for cinema management in Nepal, the Film Development Board.
-The Board officially introduced the digital box office system in cinema halls across the Kathmandu Valley on July 18, 2018 and about a year later in remaining theaters outside the valley.
-The box office figures of films released therefore are based on the official reports provided by Central Cinema Management System (CCMS) under the board.
-Despite a full-fledged box office system around the country in operation, there's still some incongruity in box office figures between distributors and FDB, due to manual ticketing adopted by some theaters despite e-ticketing system in place.
+These box office figures are the official reports published by Nepal's governing body for cinema, the Film Development Board.
+The Board standardized reporting by introducing a digital box office system, starting in the Kathmandu Valley on July 18, 2018 and then rolling it out to the rest of the country about a year later.
+Therefore, the revenue for films released since then is based on the official data from the Board's Central Cinema Management System (CCMS).

 Overview

-The Nepalese film industry is relatively young.
-Many early films were produced by the Royal Nepal Film Corporation (est. 1971) for the government, which was more concerned with the country's cultural heritage than commercial success.
-They gradually built a film industry infrastructure and enabled private productions.
-Kusume Rumal (1985) held the record of highest-grossing film at the box-office until this was surpassed in 2001 by the musical Darpan Chhaya (these films would contend for the current box office record if figures were adjusted for inflation).
+The film industry in Nepal is still relatively young.
+In the early days, most films were bankrolled by the government through the Royal Nepal Film Corporation (est. 1971).
+Their focus wasn't really on hitting commercial targets; it was more about showcasing and preserving Nepal's rich cultural heritage.
+However, their efforts gradually laid the groundwork for the industry, eventually making room for private producers to step in.
+The first major turning point came with Kusume Rumal (1985), which held the box office crown until it was finally unseated in 2001 by the musical hit, Darpan Chhaya.

-New records were set in 2012 with the critically acclaimed crime thriller Loot, which became the first film ever to gross crore in Nepal.
-These records were broken by drama-thriller Kohinoor in 2014, which became the first film ever to gross over crore in Nepal, establishing a new benchmark in Nepali Cinema.
-These figures were surpassed by comedy-drama Chhakka Panja with crore gross in 2016.
+A new era of success began in 2012 when the critically acclaimed crime thriller, Loot, became the first film ever to cross the crore milestone domestically.
+Just two years layer, the drama-thriller Kohinoor (2014) doubled the benchmark, becoming the first ever to earn over crore and setting a massive new standard for Nepali cinema.
+This record was quickly topped in 2016 by the comedy-drama Chhakka Panja, which raked in an impressive crore.

-In 2022, Kabaddi 4: The Final Match amassed crore becoming the first Nepali film to surpass crore in Nepal box office, and second ever after Baahubali 2: The Conclusion who achieved the feat back in 2017.
-Purna Bahadur Ko Sarangi set new benchmarks in 2024 with an unprecedented business at the Nepal box office history, smashing crore milestone, becoming the first and only film to do so and embarking a new era in Nepali Cinema.
+The next big leap happened in 2022 as Kabaddi 4: The Final Match became the first Nepali film to break the crore barrier.
+It was only the second film ever to achieve this feat in Nepal, following the Indian hit Baahubali 2: The Conclusion back in 2017.
+Purna Bahadur Ko Sarangi set new benchmarks in 2024 with an unprecedented business, crossing the colossal crore milestone.
+It remains the first and only film to achieve this.